vittoriocm/simple-html-css-site/README.txt

 ﻿# git-html-practice
-Challenge Project: Responsive Club Website.
+Coursera Challenge Project: Responsive Club Website.
 Uploaded to github to familiarize myself with the UI.